Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 <p>Hi there, {this.state.displayName || "we haven't been introduced"}</p>
 ```

-You have a paragraph tag with a string and a ‘`displayName`’ value you’re getting from `state`.
+You have a paragraph tag with a string and a ‘`displayName`’ value you get from `state`.
 Pull this out into your `Greeting` component.

 Start by importing React: